pelican-plugins/linkbacks/README.md

 `PLUGIN_PATH` can be a path relative to your settings file or an absolute path.

-You will also need to install the Pypi dependencies listed in `requirements.txt`:
+You will also need to install the Pypi dependencies listed in `pyproject.toml`:

-    pip install -r requirements.txt
+    pip install poetry
+    poetry install

 ### Cache